kraashen/kraashen.github.io/content/posts/2018-01-22-reverse-engineering-basics-with-radare-fundamentals-and-basics.md

 ; and so forth
 ```

-Opcodes are different depending across various processor architectures, and some architectures support different types of operands to these opcodes.
+Opcodes and instruction sets are different depending across various processor architectures, and some architectures support different types of instructions.
 Operands may be e.g. memory addresses and values in the stack.
-All opcodes together form the instruction set of the processor.
-To understand the opcodes supported by your architecture or the architecture of the software you are reverse engineering, you'll have to look for reference manuals of that specific architecture.
+To understand the instructions supported by your architecture or the architecture of the software you are reverse engineering, you'll have to look for reference manuals of that specific architecture.

 ### Registers

-In assembly language and reverse engineering, we'll be talking about processor registeries.
-There are other types of memory registers as well when it comes to [hardware registers](https://en.wikipedia.org/wiki/Hardware_register) in general, but in CPU, processor registers are the real deal.
+There are many register types, especially when it comes to [hardware registers](https://en.wikipedia.org/wiki/Hardware_register).
+In assembly language and reverse engineering, we'll be talking mostly about processor registeries.
+These are the real deal in this case.

 The operations described earlier process data.
 This data is stored in memory.
 It can be volatile memory (RAM) or non-volatile memory (disk).
-The data is faster to handle in the processor itself instead of doing operations directly in the memory.
-Processors have **registeries** that act as a temporary and quickly available location for data to be processed.
+The data is faster to handle in the processor itself instead of doing operations in the memory.
+Processors have a set of registers that act as a temporary and quickly available location for data to be processed.

 Registeries vary between different architectures as well.
-In this blog post, focus will be on [x86 architecture](https://en.wikibooks.org/wiki/X86_Assembly/X86_Architecture) to take a brief look on some basics.
-Registers are classified according to the instructions that operate on them.
+Here, focus will be on [x86 architecture](https://en.wikibooks.org/wiki/X86_Assembly/X86_Architecture) to take a brief look on some basics.
+Registers are categorized according to the instructions that operate on them.

 #### General-purpose registers